Near Fort Bridger in Uinta County, Wyoming — The American West (Mountains)

 Muddy Creek Camp and Crossing

-Marker series.
-This marker is included in the Daughters of Utah Pioneers, the Pony Express National Historic Trail, and the Transcontinental Railroad marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the Daughters of Utah Pioneers, the Pony Express National Historic Trail, and the Transcontinental Railroad series lists.

 Location.
 41° 16.16′ N, 110° 36.195′ W. Marker is near Fort Bridger, Wyoming, in Uinta County.
 Marker is on Piedmont Road (County Road 173) 3.4 miles south of Interstate 80, on the right when traveling south.
-Touch for map.
 The marker sits some distance off the road but can be easily spotted due to the white steel rails which surround it.
 There is also a pull-off area to park and a gravel path to the marker.
+Touch for map.
 Marker is in this post office area: Fort Bridger WY 82933, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 4 miles of this marker, measured as the crow flies.
 Hastings Cutoff - Muddy Creek (approx. 0.4 miles away); Charcoal Kilns (approx. 3˝ miles away); Town of Piedmont (approx. 3˝ miles away).

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on October 5, 2010, by Bryan R. Bauer of Kearns, Ut 84118.
 This page has been viewed 1,168 times since then and 21 times this year.
 Photos: 1, 2, 3. submitted on October 5, 2010, by Bryan R. Bauer of Kearns, Ut 84118. • Bill Pfingsten was the editor who published this page.